cms-opendata-analyses/HiggsExample20112012/README.md

         scram b
         ```

     - Now you should have a working version of the `HiggsDemoAnalyzer` available in your environment.
 You can check this with the `edmPluginDump` command, or more useful `edmPluginDump | grep HiggsDemoAnalyzer`.
-You should see a printout of the HiggsDemoAnlyzer name twice.
+You should see a printout of the HiggsDemoAnalyzerGit name twice.

     ### Running the example
     - In your `HiggsExample20112012/Level3` directory you should see the files `demoanalyzer_cfg_level3data.py` (data example) and `demoanalyzer_cfg_level3MC.py` (Higgs simulation example)